How to Secure File Upload in PHP and Prevent Malicious File Attacks

 include($siteLanguagePath);

-Now there is no security for the input of site_language, A hacker can take benefit of this and enter the path of the file that he wants to execute.
+Now there is no security for the input of site_language; a hacker can take advantage of this and enter the path of the file that he wants to execute.

 As a result, to guarantee that hackers do not upload any harmful files to the system, you must secure your input/upload feature.